By Dana Reinecke, Ph.D., BCBA-D

 Dunlap, G., DePerczel, M., Clarke, S., Wilson, D., Wright,S., White, R., & Gomez, A. (1994).
 Choice making to promote adaptive behavior for students with emotional and behavioral challenges.
 Journal of Applied Behavior Analysis, 27, 505–518.

 Haq, S. S., Kodak, T., Kurtz-Nelson, E., Porritt, M., Rush, K., & Cariveau, T. (2015).
 Comparing the effects of massed and distributed practice on skill acquisition for children with autism.
 Journal of Applied Behavior Analysis, 48, 454–459.

 Lipschultz, J. & Wilder, D. A. (2017).
 Recent research on the high-probability instructional sequence: A brief review.
 Journal of Applied Behavior Analysis, 50, 424–428.

 About The Author

-Dana Reinecke is a doctoral level Board-Certified Behavior Analyst (BCBA-D) and a New York State Licensed Behavior Analyst (LBA).
-Dana is an Assistant Professor and Department Chair of the Department of Special Education and Literacy at Long Island University Post.
-Dana provides training and consultation to school districts, private schools, agencies, and families for individuals with disabilities.
-She has presented original research and workshops on the treatment of autism and applications of ABA at regional, national, and international conferences.
+Dana Reinecke, Ph.D., BCBA-D is a New York State Licensed Psychologist and Licensed Behavior Analyst (LBA).
+Dana is an Assistant Program Director in the Applied Behavior Analysis department at Capella University, overseeing the PhD in Behavior Analysis program and mentoring doctoral learners.
+She is also co-owner of SupervisorABA, an online platform for BACB supervision curriculum and documentation.
+Dana has provided training and consultation to school districts, private schools, agencies, and families for individuals with disabilities.
 She has published her research in peer-reviewed journals, written chapters in published books, and co-edited books on ABA and autism.
 Current areas of research include use of technology to support students with and without disabilities, self-management training of college students with disabilities, and online teaching strategies for effective college and graduate education.
-Dana is actively involved in the New York State Association for Behavior Analysis (NYSABA), and is currently serving as President (2017-2018).
+Dana is a Past President of the New York State Association for Behavior Analysis (NYSABA).